digitalcityscience/TOSCA/README.md

 You can quickly set up a running system via [Docker](https://docs.docker.com/).

 Before building the image, environment variables need to be set in `webapp/.env`:
-- `GEOSERVER_URL`: The base URL of the local GeoServer instance.
-This should normally be the public IP or domain of the server, port 8080.
+- `GEOSERVER_URL`: The base URL of the local GeoServer instance (default: http://localhost:8080/geoserver).
 - `INITIAL_LAT`, `INITIAL_LON`: Initial center coordinates for the map view.

 It is also required to create these directories: